• Skip to primary navigation

 • Add the eggs and milk, and mix well until fully incorporated

-• Add the self raising flour, cocoa powder and baking powder and gently whisk in
+• Gently whisk, or fold in, the self raising flour, cocoa powder and baking powder

-• Divide the mixture between the cupcakes cases, and bake them for 20 minutes or until a skewer inserted in the centre comes out clean.
-Put them on a cooling rack to cool completely
+• Divide the mixture between the cupcake cases, and bake them for 25-30 minutes or until a thin skewer inserted in the centre of the cupcakes comes out clean.
+Put them on a rack to cool completely

 • Using a cupcake corer, or a knife, make a hole in the centre of the cupcakes.
-Fill with the ganache
+Fill with the ganache, you can do this using a piping bag or a spoon

 • Pipe the buttercream onto each cupcake using a piping bag fitted with a nozzle.
 Or spread on with a spoon